chromium/chromium/docs/profiling.md

 Find the PID for all child processes of Chromium:

     $ pgrep -P $CHROMIUM_PID
-Combine commands to run tool for Chromium and all and all it's children:
+Combine commands to run tool for Chromium and all its children:

     $ cat <(pgrep -x Chromium) <(pgrep -P $(pgrep -x Chromium)) | xargs $MY_TOOL --pid

 ## Checkout setup
+Profiling should always be done on a build that represents the performance of official builds as much as possible. `is_official_build` enables some additional optimizations like PGO.

     is_debug = false
+    is_component_build = false
+    is_official_build = true

     # Most profiling techniques on macOS will work with minimal symbols for local builds.
     # You should try and use minimal symbols when starting out because most tools will take
     # an incredibly long time to process the symbols and in some cases will freeze the application
     # while doing so.
     blink_symbol_level = 0
     symbol_level = 0

+## Viewing traces.
+Once collected the traces produced by any tool in this section can be converted to pprof using [InstrumentsToPprof](https://github.com/google/instrumentsToPprof#instrumentstopprof).

 ## Tools